Hari-Krishnan-N/Global-Sequence-Alignment-Framework/README.md

 ### 1. Dynamic Programming Approach (Needleman-Wunsch)

-The `dynamic_programming.cpp` file implements the classic Needleman-Wunsch algorithm, which:
+The `GSA_dynamic_programming.cpp` file implements the classic Needleman-Wunsch algorithm, which:

 - Uses a dynamic programming matrix to store alignment scores
 - Ensures optimal alignment by considering all possible alignments